September is National Recovery Month: Our Families, Our Stories, Our Recovery!

 The 2018 goal is to increase awareness and encourage others to increase the conversation about behavioral health and emphasizes on tackling our nation’s opioid crisis.

 Sponsored by the Substance Abuse and Mental Health Administration (SAMHSA), in cooperation with its partners, the campaign focuses on educating Americans that with treatment, anyone living with a substance use disorder and or a mental health condition can lead a healthy, productive and rewarding life.

-The theme of National Recovery Month 2017 is Join the Voices for Recovery: Strengthen Families and Communities!
+The theme of National Recovery Month 2017 was Join the Voices for Recovery: Strengthen Families and Communities!